justinhartman/jekyll-heroku-starter-kit/README.md

 $ git push heroku master
 ```

-This will generate a build log that should resemble to below success.
+This will generate a build log that should resemble the below success.

 ```console
 Counting objects: 6, done.